ghc-proposals/ghc-proposals/README.rst

     Click on the ``±`` button to suggest an alternative inside the comment.

 For the maintenance of general sanity, try to avoid leaving "me too" comments.
+How to comment respectfuly is described in details in `Guidelines for respectful communication <https://github.com/ghc-proposals/ghc-proposals/blob/master/GRC.rst>`__

 If you would like to register your approval or disapproval of a particular comment or proposal, feel free to use GitHub's "Reactions" `feature <https://help.github.com/articles/about-discussions-in-issues-and-pull-requests>`_.